MubashraIftikhar/abacus-internship-devops/05-monitoring-prometheus-grafana/prometheus-demo-app/README.md

 ### 1. Prometheus
 - Installed manually from the official GitHub release binary (not the outdated distro package) to get the latest version.
 - Configured via `/etc/prometheus/prometheus.yml` with scrape jobs for itself, Node Exporter, and the login app.
-- Runs with a retention policy (`--storage.tsdb.retention.time` / `.size`) to prevent disk exhaustion — a lesson learned after the VM's disk filled up during testing and crashed Prometheus with a `SIGBUS` error.

 ### 2. Node Exporter
 - Exposes host-level metrics by reading directly from the Linux kernel's `/proc` and `/sys` virtual filesystems (e.g. `/proc/stat` for CPU, `/proc/meminfo` for memory, `/proc/diskstats` for disk I/O).